web-infra-dev/rsbuild/packages/document/docs/en/plugins/introduction.md

 We recommend that you use [neutrinojs/webpack-chain](https://github.com/neutrinojs/webpack-chain)'s chained api to handle the config of webpack whenever possible.

-Builder integrated a webpack5-compatible version, which can be found in [sorrycc/webpack-chain](https://github.com/sorrycc/webpack-chain).
+Rsbuild integrated a webpack5-compatible version, which can be found in [sorrycc/webpack-chain](https://github.com/sorrycc/webpack-chain).

 ## Examples